 Since December 2017, EPA has implemented four significant changes to the agency’s administration of major NSR permits and has recently proposed an additional, sweeping change inside of the Affordable Clean Energy (ACE) rule.
 EPA’s recent actions are listed below.

 - Examination of Industry’s Emissions Projections (Dec.
 2017): EPA will no longer re-examine – or second guess – industry’s projections of the emissions increases that will occur as a result of modifications at an existing plant.
 These projections are key to determining whether major NSR permitting is triggered by the modification, and consequently, whether emissions control technology must be installed.
 See a more in-depth EELP memo on this change here.

 - Consideration of Emissions Decreases at Step 1 (March 2018): EPA releases a memo stating that, when determining at Step 1 whether NSR will apply to modifications, plant operators should consider emissions decreases that will occur rather than just emissions increases.
 Including decreases in this calculation, which previously were not considered until Step 2, could reduce the number of modifications that are subject to NSR.
 In August 2019, EPA formalizes the interpretation in this memorandum by issuing a proposed rule.

 - Hourly Emissions Test for Power Plants (Aug.
 2018): As part of the proposed ACE Rule, EPA proposes inserting an additional, preliminary hourly emissions test before Step 1 when determining whether emissions from facility modifications will increase sufficiently to trigger major NSR permitting requirements.
 The agency acknowledges that this test would be less stringent than using only the comparison of annual emissions that EPA currently performs.
 See EELP’s memo on this proposal here.

-- Definition of Adjacent (Sept.
+- Definition of Adjacent (Sep.
 2018): EPA issues a memo constraining the definition of “adjacent sources,” which are treated as one source under NSR.
 This could allow certain related structures or buildings to qualify as separate minor sources and avoid the more stringent regulations that would be applied if they were considered a major source.
 EPA finalizes this guidance on Nov.
 26, 2019.